DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/RequestManagement/rmsObjects.rst

 Extra configuration options:

 * `FTSMode`: If True, will use FTS to transfer files
+* `DMMode`: if False, will not use DataManager transfer as FTS failover
 * `FTSBannedGroups` : list of groups for which not to use FTS

 ------